ukama/ukama/systems/data-plan/package/README.md

 make server
 ```

-This command will run the server on port `9090` ,and craeate a database name `package` with `packages` table under it.
+This command will run the server on port `9090`, and create a database name `package` with `packages` table under it.

-Server is running, Now we can use any gRPC client to intract with RPC handlers.
+Server is running, Now we can use any gRPC client to interact with RPC handlers.
 We're using [Evans](https://github.com/ktr0731/evans) here:

 ```
 evans --path /path/to --path . --proto pb/package.proto --host localhost --port 9090